-As a herpetologist one of my biggest pet peeves is the incorrect usage of the words venomous and poisonous.
-Another huge pet peeve is calling an amphibian a reptile (but we’ll save that rant for another day ).
+As a herpetologist, one of my biggest pet peeves is the incorrect usage of the words venomous and poisonous.
+Another huge pet peeve is calling an amphibian a reptile (salamanders and geckos are not the same! but we’ll save that rant for another day 🙂 ).
 Most people don’t understand that there is a difference between an organism being venomous or poisonous.

-To be venomous an animal must be able to inject a toxin.
+To be venomous, an animal must be able to inject a toxin.
 The common delivery systems are fangs and stingers.
-The toxin is stored internally usually in a specialized gland(s).
+The toxin is typically stored internally usually in specialized glands.
 A great example of a venomous animal is a rattlesnake.
-All toxic snakes are venomous and not poisonous, well all of them except one.
-As with everything in nature there is an exception, the Asian tiger snake is both poisonous and venomous (see below).
+All toxic snakes are venomous and not poisonous, well all of them except one and possibly more (because as with everything in nature there is an exception).
+The Asian tiger snake is both poisonous and venomous (see below).

 A paper published in 2007 documented an actual poisonous snake.
-It turns out that the Asian tiger snake (Rhabdophis tigrinus, AKA Keelback, AKA Yamakagashi) is able to sequester toxins from toads it consumes and secrete them from specialized glands in the neck.
+It turns out that the Asian tiger snake (Rhabdophis tigrinus, AKA Keelback, AKA Yamakagashi), and possibly a few other members of the Rhabdophis genus, is able to sequester toxins from toads it consumes and secrete them from specialized glands in the neck.
 Snakes of this species that live in toad-free environments don’t have the poison.
 It seems this snake is also venomous with rear fangs.
 So this species is a poisonous venomous snake!
 Read abstract.

 Poisonous and Venomous